 Show All Answers

-Televisions are $10 each, regardless of size for residents of Scott, Carver, Dakota, and LeSueur counties.
+The majority of televisions are $10 each for residents of Scott, Carver, Dakota, Hennepin, LeSueur, Ramsey, Sibley, and Washington Counties.

-The Scott County HHW accepts household appliances for a fee of $10 each from residents of Scott, Carver, Dakota and LeSeuer Counties.
+The Scott County HHW accepts household appliances for a fee of $10 each from residents of Scott, Carver, Dakota, LeSeuer, and Sibley Counties.
 However, additional fees apply for commercial appliances, as well as ammonia (gas) appliances.

 The Scott County HHW accepts treadmills for a $25 fee.
 Cash, Check or Credit Card is accepted

 Most types of tires are accepted at the Scott County HHW.
-For large quantities of tires, please call 952-496-8787
+For large quantities of tires, please call 952-496-8787.

-If you are unsure if you have a De-humidifier or humidifier, please bring it to the Scott County HHW so we can give direction on how to properly dispose of it.
+If you are unsure if you have a de-humidifier or humidifier, please bring it to the Scott County HHW so we can give direction on how to properly dispose of it.

-The Scott County HHW does not currently accept cardboard.
+The Scott County HHW currently accepts flattened cardboard at no cost.
 However, there are several options throughout the county to get rid of large quantities of cardboard at little to no cost.
 Some disposal options for cardboard are listed below:

 Gasoline should be brought to the HHW facility only in approved containers.
 We have the ability to empty the containers for you, and give you the containers back.
-Please note, this could take up to 5-10 minutes depending on quantity of gasoline and how busy the facility is at the time of drop-off.
+Please note this could take up to 5-10 minutes depending on quantity of gasoline and how busy the facility is at the time of drop-off.

 The ballasts inside fluorescent bulb fixtures can also be a hazardous waste.
 We accept the fluorescent bulbs, the ballasts as well as the fixture for scrap metal.
 However, we would prefer the ballast (which is a small black box inside the fluorescent light fixture) was removed from the fixture before arriving at the HHW.
 This saves us valuable staff time having to remove the ballasts from each of the light fixtures.

 Coffee makers and Keurigs are not currently recyclable and can be placed in your household garbage.

-The Scott County HHW does not currently accept plastic bags.
-You can recycle your plastic bags at one of the following locations:
+The Scott County HHW does accept plastic bags for recycling.
+You can also recycle your plastic bags at one of the following locations:

 The Scott County HHW does not accept mattresses.
-However, there are several locations that accept mattresses and box springs in and around Scott County (Fees may apply).
+However, there are several locations that accept mattresses and box springs in and around Scott County.
+Fees may apply.

 The Scott County HHW does not accept furniture.
 You can dispose of furniture at one of these locations for a fee.

-Treated wood is not accepted at the Scott County HHW but can be disposed at one of the following locations:
+Treated wood is not accepted at the Scott County HHW, but can be disposed at one of the following locations:

 The Scott County HHW accepts media in the form of DVD's, CD's, video games, and floppy disks.
 However, VCR tapes, and regular cassette tapes are not currently recyclable and can be placed in your household garbage.

-Scott County HHW does not accept household garbage or comingled recycling.
+Scott County HHW does not accept household garbage or co-mingled recycling.
 This can be picked up at the curb at your residence.
 If you have large amounts of recycling, it can be brought to one of the following locations:

 Styrofoam or Polystyrene is not currently recyclable in Minnesota.
 This may change in the future but as of now it is considered a garbage item and can be placed in your household garbage.

 The Scott County HHW accepts metal yard furniture as scrap metal.
 Plastic yard furniture would be considered a garbage item and is not accepted at the Scott County HHW.